PipulPant/CypressPOMFramework/README.md

       Cypress latest version i.e 10.10.0 is followed for folder structure.
 Further we have added page object model for maintenance of the selectors and various user action.
       All the test data inputs , error message are added in the fixture folder.

+## Reporting
+     Integrated cypress-mochawesome-reporter which generated the automation result in cypress/report/*html which can be viewed directly in the browser.

 ## Additional Information